Are Ants Just a Nuisance, or Can They Actually Damage My Home?

 Professional Treatment Involves Multiple Tactics

-While the above exclusion strategies help keep ants away when you don’t have them — and are the preferred first arm of defense — when you do have an ant infestation in your house, you want to eliminate them.
+While the above exclusion strategies help keep ants away when you don’t have them — and are the preferred first line of defense — when you do have an ant infestation in your house, you want to eliminate them.

 Lawn & Pest Solutions starts with investigation techniques as part of an integrated pest management strategy.
 Our technicians, who see ants all the time, know where to look for them to find the source of your problem.